EuanRiggans/BulkURLOpener/README.md

 #### Browser Extension

 To run the app from source as a browser extension, just download / clone this repository.
 All you need from the repository is the 'app' folder.
 You can then install it to your browser.
-In chrome for example you can navigate to the exensions page in chrome (Three dots in top right => More tools => Extensions).
+In Chrome, for example, you can navigate to the exensions page (Three dots in top right => More tools => Extensions).
 Then drag and drop the app folder onto that page to install it.

 #### Electron